giucris/yasp/README.md

 ### YaspApp

 YaspApp module provide the highest possible level of abstraction for your ETL.
-You should just provide a yml definition of your data operations and it will provide to initialize the SparkSession and execute all the steps provided on the yml file.
+You should just provide a yml definition of your data operations, it will initialize the SparkSession and execute all the steps provided on the yml file.

 YaspApp are able to interpolate environment variable into your yaml file, helping you to avoid writing secrets in your task.
-Just add some placeholder like this `${my-pwd}` and yasp will interpolate it.
+Just add some placeholders like this `${my-pwd}` and yasp will interpolate it.

-Currenlty there are two way to run a YaspApp **but only one is stable, use it as a dependency on your code**
+Currently, there are two different mode to run a YaspApp **but only one is stable, use it as a dependency on your code**

 **I'm working to make the executable version stable in order to run the binary jar with the yml provided as external file.**